-The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium.
+The foundation of the fund is an investment strategy that systematically targets drivers of higher expected returns, including the size, value and profitability premium, with a focus on high profitability stocks among larger companies.
 The fund achieves this objective by generally emphasising companies with smaller market capitalisations, lower relative prices and higher profitability on a continuous basis relative to the fund's eligible market universe.